 I realised that the real problem was NOT that I didn’t know what I wanted to do with my life.
 But it was actually that I didn’t know what job I wanted to do later in my life.

 I actually knew EXACTLY what I wanted to do with my life right now.
 I wanted to explore the world.
 Wanted to meet new people.
 I wanted adventure.
 To create memories that would last a lifetime.
 I wanted to have cool stories to tell my grandkids one day.
 And… I wanted to do it now, not when I retire, not when my “life was sorted”.
 Not once I’d got my degree that I wasn’t really that interested in.
 I didn’t want to just explore the world during my holidays from a job that I didn’t even want to be in.
 I didn’t want to postpone my “real living” for another day.
 Life is too short for that.

 So what did I do?
-I packed my bags and went to Canada, became a ski instructor, and had the time of my life.
+I took a gap year, packed my bags and went to Canada, became a ski instructor, and had the time of my life.
 And I fell so madly in love with the ski instructor life that I continued my “gap year” for several winter seasons.
 I trained and taught skiing in 4 different continents and in-between seasons traveled as far away from Europe as I could.

 From volunteering in Africa, trekking/yoga in the Indian Himalayas, surfing and volcano boarding in Central America, backpacking on a motorbike through Southeast Asia, challenging a sumo wrestler to a drinking competition in Japan, and bungee jumping in New Zealand.